The philosophy of diuretics

-Every clinician should understand how to handle diuretics and most do–but do you know what to do when diuresis is not sufficient?
-Or how to choose the ideal diuretic in each patient?
+Every clinician should understand how to handle diuretics (and most do), but do you know what to do when diuresis is not sufficient?
+Or how to choose the ideal diuretic for each patient?
 In this video from our Fluids and Electrolytes Masterclass, you'll go through important principles about diuretic therapy and managing diuresis.

 If you're a clinician working in internal medicine, you are likely taking care of patients with fluid and electrolyte problems on a daily basis.
 The Fluids and Electrolytes Masterclass teaches you the nuts and bolts of fluid and electrolyte management.
 You'll discover what it really means when sodium or potassium levels are abnormal, learn how to diagnose and treat imbalances, and get expert tips for prescribing diuretics.

 Become a great clinician with our video courses and workshops

 [00:00:00] If the patient isn't volume depleted, they will be volume overloaded.
 It is the law of the hospital.
 So every doctor is endlessly prescribing diuretics.
 These drugs are the cornerstone of hypertension, heart failure, and nephrology.
 In these lessons, we'll go over the four classes of diuretics and the optimal use of each one.
 We'll discuss some of the variables that distinguish the different loop and thiazide diuretics from each other.
 One of the most important things we will go over, however, is how to adapt when a diuretic isn't working.
 Knowing how to turn around

 [00:00:30] a failed diuresis is an awesome skill to have in your back pocket.
 Humans normally live in sodium equilibrium.
 The kidney excretes exactly as much sodium as the body absorbs.
 You can think of the kidneys as perfectly accurate atomic balancing machines.
 Sodium in equal sodium out and if not, you get pathologic conditions.
 For example,